CPScript/kyro/README.md

 > Kyro : Your in control / A simple and user-friendly operating system designed with privacy and security in mind.

-# I messed up the entire thing.
-I will be re-writing the whole OS tonight
+# I broke the entire thing to the point of no return...
+I will be re-writing the whole OS tonight :D (crying inside)